How to Use This Site

 - About: This tab provides basic information about the site, as well as a contact form and guidance on how to use the site (as you probably know, since you’re here now!)

-- Recipes: This is your key to the content on this site, with a hyperlinked index of each and every recipe on the site, organized along the lines of the course of an Italian meal: antipasti, primi, secondi, contorni and desserts, and then further organized by main ingredient.
+- Recipes: This is your key to the content on this site: a hyperlinked index of each and every recipe on the site.
+A drop down menu links you to a series of pages organized along the lines of the courses of an Italian meal: antipasti, primi, secondi, contorni and desserts.
+Each page is then further organized by main ingredient.

 - Glossary: This site uses some Italian and other cookery terms you might not be familiar with, so I’ve included this handy reference with the most common of those terms, defined in easy-to-understand everyday language.